jadijadi/lpic1book/content/1101_perform_security_administration_tasks.md

 You have a line for each logged in users \(every single shell window is a seperated login\).

-Another userul command is `who`.
+Another useful command is `who`.
 Lets check it:

 ```text
 $ who